ash-shell/ash/README.md

 # Installing Modules

-Following our previous example, to install the example module we've just created run `ash self:add git://github.com/brandonromano/example_module.git 1.0.0`.
+Following the example outlined in the [Building Modules Section](#building-modules), to install the example module run `ash self:add git://github.com/brandonromano/example_module.git 1.0.0`.

 This will add v1.0.0 of the module to our local `ash_modules.json`.